 Calibre 2236 and calibre 3235 are fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 Calibre 2236 offers a power reserve of approximately 55 hours, while the power reserve of calibre 3235 extends to approximately 70 hours thanks to its barrel architecture and the escapement’s superior efficiency.

 The Yacht-Master’s movements will be seen only by certified Rolex watchmakers, yet they are beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.

 BRACELET AND CLASP: SECURE AND COMFORTABLE

-The Yacht-Master 37 and Yacht-Master 40 in the Rolesium version (combining Oystersteel and 950 platinum) and the Everose Rolesor version (combining Oystersteel and 18 ct Everose gold) are fitted on a three-piece link Oyster bracelet, equipped with the Easylink comfort extension link.
+The Rolesium versions (combining Oystersteel and 950 platinum) and the Everose Rolesor versions (combining Oystersteel and 18 ct Everose gold) of the Yacht-Master 37 and the Yacht-Master 40 are fitted on a three-piece link Oyster bracelet, equipped with the Easylink comfort extension link.
 Developed by Rolex, this system allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.
 A concealed attachment system ensures seamless visual continuity between the bracelet and case.